sparshjain265/scripts/Installation.md

     # systemctl enable bluetooth blueman-mechanism
     ```

 12. May want to install gnome DE for its useful softwares.
 May cause problems, only install if necessary.
-These are some gnome-applications that are useful and can be installed separately.

-    ```[bash]
-    # pacman -S gnome-calendar gnome-calculator polkit-gnome
-    ```
+13. Using autorandr to automatically set up display resolution, refresh rates, and dpi based on detected monitor set up.
+The current config files can be found in [autorandr](autorandr).

-13. Follow [README](README.md) for further customization.
+Follow [README](README.md) for further customization.